The Office Perk – Natural Lighting

 Equip the office with Recreational Areas

 According to Wikipedia, work is an activity generally performed out of “economic necessity”.
 Recreation on the other hand is described as useful to “recharge the battery” so that work performance is improved.
 If you can, create a questionnaire to know the hobbies of your employee.
 For example, outdoor hoops or an indoor ping pong table.
-Not only team members will enjoy having fun in workplace, but also build a good rapport and team cohesion.
+Not only team members will enjoy having fun in the workplace, but also build a good rapport and team cohesion.

-Benefits of Thinking Outside-the-box
+Benefits of Thinking Outside-the-Box

-Company like Netflix have started to experiment with unusual benefits like unlimited days off.
+Companies like Netflix have started to experiment with unusual benefits like unlimited days off.
 Worried about excessive absenteeism?
 Researchers find that people who have access to unlimited time off actually spend more days at work than those with structured PTO.
 Much in the same way that pay-what-you-want pricing works, the idea is you are able to thin with a different lens, particularly the lens of the consumer.
 The average person will actually step up to the plate.
 On the other hand, the important thing ought to be whether the task given is completing, not how many days it is getting done in.

 Offer Tuition Reimbursement

-Starbucks, Apple, Bank of America, Best Buy are some of the companies that offer tuition assistance pr tuition reimbursement as an employee benefits while still working.
+Starbucks, Apple, Bank of America, Best Buy are some of the companies that offer tuition assistance pr tuition reimbursement as an employee benefit while still working.
 Not only is this a valuable asset to many job applicants, but it’s good business to invest in the education of those already in your employ.
-By offer tuition reimbursement on expensive school costs, you’re giving them a chance to improve their skills which in turn will benefit your company in long run.
+By offer tuition reimbursement on expensive school costs, you’re giving them a chance to improve their skills which in turn will benefit your company in the long run.

 Allow Work Space Personalisation

-Many companies believe allowing employees to personalize their spaces can provide a sense of control and autonomy, which may lead to high productivity, since they spend a good portion of their day at their workspace, so let them decorate their area in ways that are personal and appealing to them.
+Many companies believe allowing employees to personalize their spaces can provide a sense of control and autonomy, which may lead to high productivity since they spend a good portion of their day at their workspace, so let them decorate their area in ways that are personal and appealing to them.
 By choosing a standing or adjustable desk, an office chair or a stability ball, and an ergonomic keyboard and mouse makes them feel free to adorn their cubicle or office with personal photos, plants, and desk lamps.
 When we customize our space, we feel more of a sense of pride, and that pride will extend to everything we do at work.